 Property and Liability - The School is exposed to various risks of loss related to torts; theft or damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 As part of its management agreement with WHLS, WHLS has contracted with an insurance company for property and general liability insurance.
-There was no significant reduction in insurance coverage from the prior year and claims have not exceeded insurance coverage over the past year.
 (See Note 7.)

-Director and Officer - Coverage includes a \$1,000,000 aggregate limit and \$10,000 deductible.
+Director and Officer - Coverage includes a \$1,000,000 aggregate limit and no deductible.